rgl-lopes/portfolio-security/README.md

 This is a Laravel based app.
 Just follow the normal steps to setup your development environment.

 ### 1. Clone GitHub repo for this project locally
-The project is hosted on github, we can use git on your local computer to clone it from github onto your local computer.

 ```shell script
 $ git clone project-git-ssh-url